How do you use the word intanto in Italian? What does it mean? How do you pronounce it?

 Io esco a fare spesa.
 Tu intanto puoi mangiare uno snack.

-I’m going out for groceries.
+I’m going out to buy groceries.
 You can have a snack in the meantime.

 Luca tornerà tra un paio d’ore.
 Intanto prepariamo la cena.

 Luca will be back in a couple of hours.
-In the meantime, let’s make dinner.
+In the meantime, let’s prepare dinner.

 Devo fare una telefonata.
 Intanto chiama un taxi.

-I have to make a call.
+I have to make a phone call.
 Call a taxi in the meantime.

-Now let’s see what the use of intanto in Italian is.
+Now let’s see how to use intanto in Italian.

 Using intanto in Italian

-You use intanto in Italian to talk about actions occurring at the same time as others.
+You use intanto in Italian to talk about actions that are happening at the same time as others.

 Io preparo la cena.
 Tu, intanto, porta fuori il cane.

-I will make dinner.
+I will prepare dinner.
 You, meanwhile, take the dog out.

 La mamma era impegnata a lavorare a maglia.
 Intanto papà faceva un pisolino accanto al fuoco.

 Mom was busy knitting.
-In the meantime, dad taking a nap by the fire.
+In the meantime, dad was taking a nap by the fire.

 Don’t confuse intanto with tanto, which means much!
 It’s true that this word used to be written as two different words, in tanto, but that spelling is no longer used.

-The expression intanto che translates “while” and is a synonym of mentre.
+The expression intanto che translates to “while” and is a synonym for mentre.